-The Tharu people are the indigen inhabitants of south-western Terai.
+The Tharu people are the indigenous inhabitants of south-western Terai.
 The flatland Terai is located at the southern foothills of the Himalayas in Nepal and India.
-A large part of the Terai is covered with forests and the land is very fertile.
-The Tharus are known for their impressing craft skills.
-For many centuries, they have been making traditional products, like their famous baskets made out of Elephant grass which are also called Sikki.
-The grass is golden colored and its growing in the wet and marshy areas, around rivers and ponds in the region of Far West Nepal.
+A large part of the Terai is covered by forests and the land is very fertile.
+The Tharus are known for their impressing crafting skills.
+For many centuries, they have been making traditional products, like their famous baskets made out of Elephant grass, which are also called ‘Sikki’.
+The grass is golden colored and grows in the wet and marshy areas, around rivers and ponds in the region of Far West Nepal.

 Tharu Women Network

 “The Tharu Women Network supports members in buying handicraft materials and selling the products”

 Nowadays, many Tharu women are engaged in handicrafts and some are members of collaborative networks, such as the Tharu Women Network (TWN), based in Dhangadhi.
 Recently we spoke to Raj Kumari Mahatau, the representative of TWN, about the history of the Network and his business plans and efforts.
 The following are the excerpts of the interview with Mrs. Mahatau:

 Tourism Development Society (TDS): Could you please tell us about Tharu Women Network; how it got started?

 Raj Kumari: It started during the time of Maoist insurgency, when many people from the villages were trying to move to Dhangadhi, closer to the big markets where they had better chances to find a job.
 During that difficult time the idea was born, create our women network in the form of a cooperative saving organization.
 The first group members get to knew each other before personally, we were just 5 or 6 people then.
 Today, our Tharu Women Network has 30 women members and we have around NPR 300,000.00 as rotating fund annually.

 TDS: How does TWN work with the rotating fund?
 Who can take a loan?